splunk/public-o11y-docs/sp-oncall/user-roles/team-admin-setup.rst

 - Enterprise

-You must be a Global Admin to create the first Team Admin on a team.
+You must be a Global admin to create the first Team admin on a team.

-Assign a user the Team Admin role
+Assign a user the Team admin role
 ==========================================

-A user with the role of Global Admin is required to create the first Team Admin* on a team.
+A user with the role of Global admin is required to create the first Team Admin on a team.

 #.
-Navigate to the Users tab within a specific team.
+Navigate to the :guilabel:`Users` tab within a specific team.
 #.
-Select the pencil icon on the right-hand side to promote a User to a Team Admin.
+Select the pencil icon on the right-hand side to promote a user to a Team admin.
 #.
-Select :guilabel:`Confirm` when prompted to give this user Team Admin permissions.
+Select :guilabel:`Confirm` when prompted to give this user Team admin permissions.
 In the Users Table, the Team Admin role will display as user.
 In the column labeled “teams” an asterisk (*) next to the team name indicates they are a team admin for that team.

-As a Team Admin, that user has a higher level of permissions.
+As a Team admin, that user has a higher level of permissions.
 They are able to manage all scheduling aspects for the respective team, add users to their team, and schedule overrides.
 Team Admins can also promote other users to Team Admins.
 This allows teams to be more self-sufficient.

-If you need to demote a Team Admin back to a User role, use the same pencil icon to the right of the user's name.
+If you need to demote a Team Admin back to a user role, use the same pencil icon to the right of the user's name.

 ..note::  Designate at least one Team Admin per team.
 This lightens the administrative tasks of Global Admins.